andywelly/Sokoban_Solver/README.md

 # Sokoban_Solver
-AI solver for Sokoban puzzles, implemented in C
+Machine learning solver for Sokoban puzzles, implemented in C

 ## What is Sokoban?